Executive Director Capacity Building Program

 Program Summary

-• Providing multi-year grant to fund the Empowerment Center’s first paid staff position
+• Provide multi-year grant to fund the Empowerment Center’s first paid, full-time staff position

-• Hired a non-profit consulting firm to focus on board development, strategic visioning, the hiring process, and onboarding to help “future proof” the organization
+• Hire a non-profit consulting firm to focus on board development, strategic visioning, the hiring process, and onboarding to help “future proof” the organization

-• Fully engaged in the project by participating on the hiring committee and participating in all board functions for the term of the grant
+• Be fully engaged in the project by participating on the hiring committee and participating in all board functions for the life cycle of the grant

-• Assisting with the development and measurement of both process metrics and performance indicators to ensure positive outcomes in terms of revenue growth and program evolution
+• Assist with the development and measurement of both process metrics and performance indicators to ensure positive outcomes in terms of revenue growth and program evolution

-• Will transition the position funding to the Empowerment Center in Year 4 to ensure sustainability
+• Transition the position funding to the Empowerment Center in Year 4 to ensure self-sustainability

 Measures of Performance